 In the second year of study, listening, speaking, reading and writing skills acquired the previous year are improved and expanded.
 Reading, guided composition and a study of basic structure are used to further develop the student's understanding and use of Italian.
 Language activities in the second year center on geography, travel, social customs and historical concepts unique to the countries that speak Italian.
-Prerequisites: Successful completion of the first year of study

 Prerequisites: Successful completion of the first year of study and Checkpoint A Exam or District Administrator approval based on previous course final grade average.